aknudsen/GitAssignment1/QUIZ.md

 Answer the following questions.
 Add each answer in a separate commit.
 (E.g. fill in the answer for question 1. commit your changes. add the answer for question 2. commit your changes. add the answer for question 3. commit your changes)

 1. Explain how git enables saving code.
+Git enables saving code by giving you a workspace, a staging area, and the repository.
+Code can be worked on in the workspace, moved to the staging area, and then committed to the repository.

 2. Explain how git enables tracking code.